atar-axis/xpadneo/docs/README.md

 * Works as a mouse if you're are in couch-mode (press <key>Guide</key>+<key>Select</key>)

+## Unavailable Features

+Across all models, xpadneo won't support audio features of the controllers because the firmware doesn't support audio in Bluetooth mode.
+In the future, xpadneo may support audio when USB and dongle support will be added.

 ### Xbox One S Wireless controller

 This is the initial controller supported from the first version of xpadneo.
 All features are fully supported.
 This